 There are also opportunities for students to work in small group musical ensembles, choirs and orchestra.

 Immanuel Primary School has a strong sporting tradition.
 The sporting environment we strive for is one that provides maximum participation for students in a variety of sports with the emphasis on positive involvement and ‘personal best’ achievements rather than winning at all costs.
-No student is turned away from representing IPS in their chosen sport.

 The aim is to promote students’ social, physical and personal development, provide enjoyment and a measure of success for all, promote skill acquisition and improvement and development of positive sporting behaviour including self-control, discipline, cooperation, tolerance and respect for others.